routejs/docs/Routing.md

   });
 ```

-Handle any http request methods:
+Handle any of the given http request methods:

 ```js
 // Handle get or post http request